 What to Expect

-Camp Nai Nai Nai is a three-day choose your own adventure experience, starting on Friday afternoon at 2:00 PM and ending on Sunday afternoon at around 2:00 PM.
+Camp Nai Nai Nai is a 4-day choose your own adventure experience, starting on Friday afternoon at 2:00 PM and ending on Sunday afternoon at 2:00 PM.
 The program combines camp-wide community moments with lots of activity options for you to find the vibe that suits you.